Festival Academy Budapest 2017, Day 1

 The first song was “Bell Games” by Soma Szabó (*1974).
-It’s a song that resembled the many bells of a church, their sound mixing seemingly arbitrarily in colorful ringing, without overall rhythmic structure—a really fascinating sound!
+It’s a song that resembled the many bells of a church, their sound mixing seemingly arbitrarily in colorful ringing.
+There was no evident overall rhythmic structure, but the sound was really fascinating!
 After this, Dénes Szabó (now on the podium) conducted three virtuosic, fast pieces by Zoltán Kodály (the second piece had a very nice, harmonious, lyrical middle part).
 It definitely is popular (folk) music that went straight into the hearts of the audience.
 The choir ended its presentation with an encore, with the singers spread over three sides of the hall.
 From the applause one could ell that this is music that lives within this the people of this country!
 The program mentioned the “Ave Maria” by Kodaly—this, however, was not performed.

 Hungary is world-famous for its musical education, especially in the area of choir singing.
 That performance definitely gave testimony for this reputation.
 What I found most amazing here was not artful singing technique, nor vocal technique in general, as teachers and conservatories in Western Europe convey to their students.
 Rather, we heard a very natural, simple way of singing, of vocalization.
 However, these voices mixed ideally.
 All of the singers exhibited astounding firmness in absolute and relative intonation.
 Despite the very loose placement of the singers, the intervals were pure, without exception.
 And the pitch remained spot-on for around 5 minutes, even in the faintest pianissimo.
 This is not the first time I hear a Hungarian choir—but this quality amazes me every time!

 Richard Strauss: Metamorphosen

 Richard Strauss (1864 – 1949) write his Metamorphosen (TrV 290, AV 142) 1945 as a study for 23 strings (10 violins, 5 violas, 5 cellos, three double basses).
-The composition is commissioned by and dedicated to Paul Sacher (1906 – 1999), Swiss conductor, patron and impresario, who also premiered it in 1946 (with Strauss conducting the final rehearsal).
+The composition is commissioned by and dedicated to Paul Sacher (1906 – 1999).
+This Swiss conductor, patron and impresario also premiered it in 1946 (Strauss conducted the final rehearsal).
 It’s a complex, polyphonic piece using five different themes, two of which are from works by Beethoven.